sanjana707/Hacking_game/README.md

 Password guessing game created using Python.

 Rules:
-  1. You will be given a list of passwords and one among them is correct
+  1. You will be given a list of passwords and one among them is correct.
-  2. You need to guess the correct password within 4 attempts
+  2. You need to guess the correct password within 4 attempts.
-  3. Hints will be provided based on the previous guess
+  3. Hints will be provided based on the previous guess.
-  4. Make sure that you enter the password in Upper Case
+  4. Make sure that you enter the password in Upper Case.

 ## <strong>Have fun!!! </strong>